pypa/pipenv/docs/index.rst

 Install Pipenv Today!
 ---------------------

+.. note:: The use of **Python 3** is *highly* preferred over Python 2, when installing Pipenv.
+Compatibility with three virtualenvs is greatly improved when using Python 3 as the installation target.

+  —*Kenneth Reitz*

 Pipenv is a python package and so can be installed using ``pip`` as you would expect.
 ::